BIENVENUE A BROMET!

 Studying a language in primary school provides children with skills that are essential for the twenty-first century.
 As well as giving them the opportunity to learn a second language, an increasingly important skill in our globalised society, it also helps to promote and develop a broader intercultural understanding.
 The study of a second language also supports children’s general literacy and oracy, by raising awareness of their own language and thereby enriching their understanding of both.
 Furthermore, primary languages are about fun, communication, confidence building, developing learning strategies, learning about similarities and differences and respecting others.

 Since September 2014, learning a language is a statutory foundation subject and a national entitlement for every pupil in KS2.
 The new National Curriculum in Primary Languages requires, amongst other things, that substantial progress be made in one language across the key stage.
-At Bromet we go further by teaching French across both key stages, starting in Reception.
-Furthermore, we also introduce Spanish in Year 6 to show our pupils how language learning skills can be transferred and to prepare them for the variety of languages they are likely to encounter at secondary level.
+At Bromet we go further by teaching French across Key Stage 2, starting at Year 3.

 Our aim, which is at the heart of the programme of study for KS2, is to develop an enthusiastic and positive attitude to other languages and language learning.
 We hope to encourage a life-long love of language learning among our pupils in order to enhance their understanding of the world and their future economic well-being.

-All pupils in KS1 learn French for 25 minutes per week whilst pupils in KS2 have 55 minutes of weekly language learning.
+Pupils in KS2 have 45 minutes of weekly language learning.
 These are dedicated language lessons with a specialist teacher.
 Lessons are taught in the target language which showcases the language in a real life situation as a tool for communication being used for real purpose in a daily classroom routine and it gives our pupils the chance to pick up incidental language in addition to the vocabulary and structures being studied.

 Homework is set once a term.
 This is in the form of a topic booklet which serves a variety of purposes: they are a useful link with home, informing you of what your child is doing in school, they also provide a “dictionary” of the vocabulary and grammar taught in that topic, they reinforce the work being done in the classroom and give pupils the opportunity to work independently.
 Booklets are given out halfway through the topic at half term.
 They are a fun way to revise the work that has been covered and show the children how much they have learnt.
 They also provide pupils with an occasion to evaluate their own progress through self-assessment grids.
 It is made clear to pupils that they can choose which activities they complete and great care is taken to ensure that tasks are differentiated and that there is “something for everyone”, including tasks which move pupils beyond what they have learnt in the classroom therefore stretching the more able.
 The booklets also give an indication of language assessment levels.

-Further to the above, in November 2016 Bromet was awarded the Primary Languages Quality Award, silver level, in recognition of our commitment to language learning and the “substantial progress” being made by our children.
+Further to the above, Bromet was also awarded the Primary Languages Quality Award at gold level, one of only a small number of schools to achieve this.
+The award was given in recognition of our commitment to language learning and the “substantial progress” being made by our children in both French and Spanish.
 In particular, we were commended for our “exciting commitment to the use of the target language”, the “impressive quality of (our) international work” and “the obvious enthusiasm and excitement of (our) pupils for the subject”.